-Bushra is 51 years old and works as a teaching assistant.
-Her husband has just been made redundant from his job in a national IT company.
-Bushra attends your surgery complaining that she feels 'uptight' all the time and finds it difficult to sleep.
-She is tearful in the consultation but doesn't feel that her mood is low.
-She says she is 'just about coping' with her job, but feels she is getting frustrated with her pupils and her children.
-She tells you she is worried because her brother is on some very strong tablets for a 'serious mental problem' which the family are ashamed to talk about.
+Bushra Habib is 51 years old and works as a teaching assistant.
+Her husband has just been made redundant from his job in a national information technology (IT) company.
+She phones your surgery complaining that she feels stressed all the time and finds it difficult to sleep.
+She is tearful over the phone but does not feel that her mood is low.
+She admits that she worries much of the time and her sleep is poor.
+She says she is 'just about coping' with her job, but feels she is getting frustrated with her pupils and her own children.
+She tells you she is worried because her brother is on some very strong tablets for a 'serious mental problem' that the family are ashamed to talk about.

-You discuss with her the possibility that she has 'anxiety' and might benefit from treatment.
+With the help of a GAD-7 scoring on the generalised anxiety disorder questionnaire (GAD), you discuss with her the possibility that she has 'anxiety' and might benefit from treatment.
 You also suggest she has a blood test to 'check her thyroid'.
-She agrees to have the blood test but says she doesn't want tablets -she feels that she should be able to sort things out for herself.
-She also feels that tablets are only for weak people.
+She agrees to have the blood test but says she does not want tablets - she feels that she should be able to sort things out for herself.
+She says she feels that tablets are only for weak people.

-You suggest support from the local psychological therapies service.
-She is not too sure, but you give her details of the service and explain that it is a 'self-referral' service and she needs to make contact with them herself.
-You also give her some written material about anxiety and panic and ask her to come and see you in two weeks.
+You suggest that she might seek support from the local NHS Talking Therapies service.
+She is not too sure, but you give her details of the service and explain that it is a self-referral service she can contact herself.
+You also give her some written materials about anxiety and panic, with some links to useful websites - you check she has access to a computer or tablet - and ask her to make an appointment for review in two weeks.

 These questions are provided to prompt you to consider the key points of the case.
-They can form the basis fora case discussion with your Educational Supervisor and will assist you inwriting reflective entries in your ePortfolio.
+They can form the basis for a case discussion with your educational supervisor and will assist you in writing reflective entries in your ePortfolio.
 The questions are examples to trigger reflection and are not intended to be comprehensive.

-Core Competence Questions Fitness to practise This concerns the development of professional values, behaviours and personal resilience and preparation for career-long development and revalidation.
-It includes having insight into when your own performance, conduct or health might put patients at risk, as well as taking actionto protect patients.
+Core capabilities Questions Fitness to practise This is about professionalism and the actions expected to protect people from harm.
+This includes the awareness of when an individual's performance, conduct or health, or that of others, might put patients, themselves or their colleagues at risk.
 What are the boundaries of my involvement and responsibilities in Bushra's case?
 How do I maintain my own health as a GP?
-What is meant by 'resilience'?
-Maintaining an ethical approach This addresses the importance of practising ethically, with integrity and a respect for diversity.
-How do I feel about patients consulting me with complexpsychosocial and mental health problems?
-How do Ideal with my feelings about working with patients who are distressed?
-What are the relevant sections from Good Medical Practice?
-Communication and consultation This is about communication with patients, the use of recognised consultation techniques, establishing patient How might mental health problems affect communication between doctor and patient?
+An ethical approach This is about practising ethically with integrity and a respect for equality and diversity.
+How do I feel about patients consulting me with complex psychosocial and mental health problems?
+How do I deal with my feelings about working with patients who are distressed?